fgsect/unicorefuzz/README.md

 ### Stil won't start

 Run the harness without afl (`ucf emu -t ./sometestcase`).
+Make sure you are not in a virtualenv or in the correct one.
 If this works but it still crashes in AFL, set `AFL_DEBUG_CHILD_OUTPUT=1` to see some harness output while fuzzing.

+### All testcases time out

+Make sure `ucf attach` is running, in the same folder, and breakpoint has been triggered.